duncan-ship-it/sta20010/assignment2/assignment2.md

 data:  eggs
 X-squared = 54.149, df = 3, p-value = 1.043e-11
 ```
 The p-value was less than 0.001 (p < 0.001), thus the null hypothesis is not rejected.
-At 5% level of significance, data does not provide sufficient evidence to conclude that Egg size and Type of egg are dependent.
+At 5% level of significance, data does not provide sufficient evidence to conclude that the Egg size and egg Type of purchased cartons are dependent.

 ## Question 2